 Another standard question you should ask is about the location of the participant.
 You want to know where your customers are from because they may live in places you wouldn't expect.

 For example, you may find that your business has a strong international audience and there's an opportunity to market in different countries.
-Or, you might learn that your customers are travelers who are using your product or service on the go.
+Or, you might learn that your customers are travelers who use your product or service on the go.

 Example: “Where is your home located?”